rachel-mcelwain/e2/p1/README.md

 ## Game planning
 + Create an array of three elements - rock, paper, scissors
-+ For Player A choose one of the elements
-+ For Computer Player - randomly assign one element
++ For Player A and B randomly assign an element
 + Compare the two choices
 + If rock is chosen over scissors - that is the winner
 + If paper is chosen over rock - that player is the winner
 + If scissors is chosen over paper - that player is the winner
-+ If the same element is chosen then the two players go again
++ If the same element is chosen then there is a tie
-+ Repeat the comparision
 + Announce winner

 ## Outside resources
++ None

 ## Notes for instructor
++ Enjoy!